rickaa/rand/rand/content/posts/langid_fasttext.md

 +++

-When dealing with a multilingual dataset doing language identification is a very important part of the analysis process, here I'll show a way to do a fast ⚡️ and reliable ✨ languague identification with [fasttext](https://fasttext.cc).
+When dealing with a multilingual dataset doing language identification is a very important part of the analysis process, here I'll show a way to do a fast ⚡️ and reliable ✨ language identification with [fasttext](https://fasttext.cc).
 <!--more-->

 **TL;DR**